SecretFoundation/SNIPs/SNIP-52.md

 ## Contract Internal Secret Derivation

-Contracts should ensure that an internal secret is generated upon initialization such that even the creator cannot predict or extract its secret.
+Contracts should ensure that an internal secret is generated upon initialization such that even the creator cannot predict or extract its contents.

 A suitably strong and robust method for generating this secret, which primarily relies on Secret Network's verifiable randomness API, is provided here in pseudocode for reference only:
 ```